rai-dorzback/Flow-State-Kanban/README.md

 - [Logo](https://logo.com/dashboard)

 ## Development Stage
+**Jan 26, 2024**
+Working on:
+- Edit functionality for task cards.
+Make modal work for both editing and adding.
+  - I may need to find a better place to actually put the EditTaskForm modal.
+Right now it's in TaskCard because I need a way to get the correct taskId/name/etc. But it doesn't make sense to have it there and confuses things a bit.
+Find another way to access the right task name and such?
+  - Need to figure out how to solve the below issue with a default value

+Issues I ran into:
+- In setting a value for the text inputs so that it has the title/desc of that task and you can edit from there, for some reason it became read-only so the user couldn't actually edit it.
+- When I do have a default value, it only shows the most recently added task card as the default value.
+Clearly it is not reading the taskName/Desc every time the user clicks an edit button.
+It should be the task attached to said edit button but it's not.

+Priorities:
+- Design Homepage Desktop & Mobile
+  - Include information about what the app is and how to use it
+- Design Add New Task Modal/Edit Task Modal on Desktop & Mobile.
+Maybe there's a way it can be the same modal.
+For Edit Task Modal, the current task info will be already entered into the form fields.
+Button will say "Save" instead of "Add."
+- Add edit functionality to tasks
+  - Create modal for editing task
+  - Change updateTaskStatus() in BoardView to be able to handle any update?
+Pass that function into the modal so we can update the title/desc in the DB and state
+- Add delete buttons to boards (and exit animation)
+- Add tooltips to delete and edit buttons
+- Add exit animation for when task cards are deleted
+- The endpoints are getting very long and filled with ids.
+I'd like to find a way to hide this from the user.
+- When user has "picked up" a card to drop in a column, have sort of bordered spaces they can snap to outlined.
+- Let users add a card to any column instead of only the To Do column
+- Let users create custom columns.

 **Dec 23, 2024**
 - Today, I focused on designing the boardview page on desktop and mobile using Figma.
 Pictures can be seen in [Design](#design)
 - In the end, I chose the [Hipster Vibes](https://www.colorhub.app/browse/hipster-vibes) color palette.